airgap-it/airgap-vault/README.md

 ## Features

 - Secure secret generation with added entropy from audio, video, touch and device accelerometer
-- Secure storage using the secure enclave of the device, accessible only by biometric authenticaiton
+- Secure storage using the secure enclave of the device, accessible only by biometric authentication
 - Secure, one-way communication with AirGap Wallet over QR codes or URL-Schemes (app switching)
 - Create accounts for all supported currencies like Aeternity, Bitcoin, Ethereum, Tezos, Cosmos, Kusama, Polkadot, Groestlcoin etc.
 - Sign transactions offline without the secret ever leaving your device